Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 This may lead to even more sustainable results than eating more frequent lower calorie meals throughout the day.

-For some people, eating less frequent but bigger meals, within your limited eating window, is a more sustainable approach than constantly preparing and consuming smaller meals throughout the day.
+For some people, eating less frequent bigger meals, within your limited eating window, is a more sustainable approach than constantly prepping and consuming smaller meals throughout the day.

 The opposite of insulin sensitivity is insulin resistance.